-Avocado- Avocados are simply packed with nutrients and healthy compounds like folate and beta-sitosteral, which protects against stroke and lowers cholesterol levels.
+Avocado- Avocados are simply packed with nutrients and healthy compounds like folate and beta-sitosteral, which protects against stroke and lowers cholesterol levels and blood pressure.
 They also contain vitamin E and glutathione, both essential for overall good health, age prevention and the prevention of heart disease.
 Avocados contain only healthy fats, and also aid in the absorption of other nutrients in a synergistic manner.
 Add avocados to your next salad and your body will absorb five times the carotenoids than without them.
 When you eat avocados, you are reducing your risk of breast cancer, oral cancers, macular degeneration and prostate cancer.

 Barley- Barley is high in fiber, lowering instances of hemmorhoids and constipation.
 The creation of "friendly bacteria" is what is partially responsible for healthier levels of cholesterol produced by the liver.
 They also "crowd out" disease-producing bacteria, preventing them from surviving in the intestinal tract.